 # Applications with native ARM code

-Genymotion virtual devices architecture is x86 (32bits).
+Genymotion virtual devices architecture is x86 (32-bit).
 If your application relies on ARM native code, you must install an ARM translation tool to make it work.
-The ARM translation tool must match your virtual device Android version.
-Once installed, reboot your virtual device, with adb (see gmsaas command line tool - Connect an instance to adb for instructions to connect adb) with the following command:
+The ARM translation tool must match your virtual device Android version:

 For legal reasons, Genymobile cannot provide any ARM translation tools.